 I completed my Masters in Information Security in 2010 with the Information Security Group (ISG) at Royal Holloway, University of London (RHUL).
 My Masters thesis discusses the Economics of Identity Management Systems and proposes a more economically incentived IDMS.

 My background is in Computer Science and Information Security where I earned an MS and BS degrees.
-I have worked as a Security Engineer at Mozilla Corporation and as an Information Technology Consultant at King Abdullah Institute of Science and Technology and at King Saud University.
+I have worked as a Software Engineer at Google Corporation, Security Engineer at Mozilla Corporation and as an Information Technology Consultant at King Abdullah Institute of Science and Technology and at King Saud University.
 In addition, I worked as a TA at Purdue and KSU and an RA at Purdue.

 Latest Activities and News

-- I am giving a presentation on my winning poster for the CERIAS weekly seminar on the "The Case of Using Negative (Deceiving) Information in Data Protection" at April 2nd, 2014. [link].
+- I am giving a presentation on my winning poster for the CERIAS weekly seminar titled "The Case of Using Negative (Deceiving) Information in Data Protection" at April 2nd, 2014. [link].

 - I won the best poster award during CERIAS's 15th Annual Symposium at March 26-27th, 2014 [ poster ].